• Skip to primary navigation

 How many Olive Ridley sea turtles can you see in this picture?
 Taken at Ostional

-Best time to go to Ostional: Nestings occur all year long but rainy season, July – December are the peak months where you can see turtles every night.
+Best time to go to Ostional: June – December are the peak months where you can see turtles nest.
 During the arribada, turtles nest 24 hours a day.
-In the dry months of January – April, it is not common to see turtles and you will be extremely lucky to see one.

 Nancite Beach in Santa Rosa National Park